Chapter Eighty Five IV

 The men don’t even go for hard looks, they sit, say nothing.

 “Good, nice and sensible.
 I see we can reason together.
 Here’s how it is.
 We have lots of evidence that you pukes have been selling weapons, not just to imagined friendlys overseas, but to the highest bidders here in the States.
-We have your bank accounts, by the way, sprayed them with nitroglycerin, they’re frozen now.
+We have your bank accounts, by the way, sprayed them with liquid nitrogen, they’re frozen now.
 We have video and audio of your conversations at your meets.
 You are going to testify as to the dealings of your little group, two of which are dead, the rest are potted plants.
 You two can escape with no injuries, other than jail time.
 Am I talking too fast?”

 Bashful and Sneezy look at each other, then the two women and a man a head and a half shorter than them.
 There’s a moment of temptation, then they resurvey the carnage spread across the floor.